nickreich/stat-modeling-2015/pages/project.md

 ---
 layout: page
 title: Project Description
-tagline: Spring, 2014
 ---

 #### Project Assignment
 For the project you will create, in small groups, a thorough analysis of a particular dataset.
-The write-up will be accompanied by a set of lab exercises designed to illustrate a particular concept for a advanced undergraduate or graduate class such as this one.
-Each group will be expected to hand in (1) a PDF file that contains the data analysis write-up (ideally this would be typeset using LaTeX/knitr), and (2) an R Markdown file and associated HTML page for each lab exercise.
+Each group will be expected to hand in a PDF file containing the data analysis write-up that has been typeset using RMarkdown/knitr.

+Each group will present their project to the class in a ~30-minute presentation.
+In this presentation, each group member will have 5 minutes to present his/her topic.
+Additionally, each group will create a 1 page handout (two-sided, if desired) to accompany the group presentation.
+The handout provides an opportunity to summarize key findings, show central figures, and/or provide greater detail or explanation about pieces of the project.

-Choice of a strong dataset will be particularly important.
+Choice of a good dataset will be particularly important.
 Each group should consider multiple datasets as possibilities and will need to have their final choice approved by the instructor.

 #### Guidelines for the project write-up

 Overall, the project write-up should be written in clear, concise prose, suitable for publication in a scientific journal.
-No code should be shown in the write-up, although it is expected that code will be shown in the lab exercises.
+No code should be shown in the write-up, although it is expected that results provided in the write-up will be dynamically generated (i.e. if you report the results from a regression, you are calling the results directly from R and not inputting the numbers directly into the .Rmd file).
 You will need to be very judicious in your choices of what to include in the write-up, only leaving the items most central to the write-up's overall goals and theses.
+The topics chosen by individual group members should complement each other, i.e. there should be no major topic overlap, not everyone should do a power simulation, etc...

 Please follow the structure and page limits given below:
 * cover page (title, names, table of contents): 1 page
 * group data analysis (including tables/figures): 2 pages
 * each individual data analysis (including tables/figures): 3 pages
 * conclusion/discussion: 1 page
-* individual lab exercises (someone should be able to read through the description and perform the exercises you provide in  no more than 15-20 minutes)

 No page-cramming: i.e. nothing smaller than 11-point font, no less than 1 inch margins all around.

 _Group Data Analysis_

 The group-written data analysis will provide a brief summary of key features of the dataset.
 You should define and summarize each variable that will be used, either in a table or graphically, or both.
 Any central hypotheses or relationships that will be tested or explored should be defined here.
 At least a few sentences of context and description of the dataset should be included.
 This section should include a few tables and/or figures and should be no more than two pages long.
+Description of how missing data was handled should be included here (see more detail below).

 _Individual Data analyses_

-Additionally, each member of the group will lead a particular thread of analysis and/or dataset exploration that expands on a topic that we have covered in class.
+Additionally, each member of the group will lead a particular thread of analysis and/or dataset exploration that expands on a topic that we have covered in class, or on a new topic entirely.
 The write-up for each individual data analysis should not exceed three pages, including tables and figures.

 For this independent data analysis portion of the project, the two major paths that you can take are

-1. to fit a specialized model to the data (i.e. not just MLR with vanilla covariates) and interpret the output from the methods that you have used.
+1. to fit a specialized model to the data (i.e. not just MLR with main effect covariates) and interpret the output from the methods that you have used.
 Examples here include regression trees, incorporating natural splines into an MLR model, or a mixed-effects model.
-2. to fit a more standard model (or set of models) to the data but compare different ways of analyzing or interpreting the model fit.
-For example, you could do a very detailed model diagnosis or model selection by comparing different model diagnostic or selection metrics.
+2. to create a simulation study to determine how much power a particular type of analysis has to detect a hypothetical association between variables in your dataset.
+  - For example, you could use a covariate resampling approach (to be described in class) to simulate new versions of your dataset that retain the covariate correlation structures present in your data, simulate new outcomes with known association(s), and fit a model to try and identify those association(s).
+This could be particularly compelling if you worked with a teammate who ran an analysis using one particular method and you calculated the power for their analytic method.
+  - As another example, you could run a simulation that tries to replicate the results of previous studies that show the pitfalls of backwards or forwards selection.
+You could design a simulation to evaluate the effectiveness of forward and/or backward selection methods for identifying associated predictor variables.

 Examples of topics (for either of the categories above...)